Harry-Chalcraft/mymoviz/README.md

 It only has 2 components App.js and it's child Movie.js, which requires being familiar with data flow and reverse data flow.

 The movie cards and information are uploaded via themoviedb API the descriptions are in french bur you can customize this in your request, and the choices saved by the user are sent to a MongoDB.
+The back-end is organised according to MVC.

 The styling is primarly from [Reactstrap](https://reactstrap.github.io/) - an Open source toolkit for front-end component.